foundry-rs/foundry/chisel/README.md

   - [ ] Speed up REPL execution time.
     - [ ] Use flamegraph to determine plan of attack.
     - [ ] Rework SessionSource clone, does not need to be a full deep copy.
+    - [ ] Cache the backend within the executor so that it is not regenerated on each run.
+This causes lag with forks especially.
+We should keep the option to refresh each time to keep live state, but disable this by default.
 - [ ] Finish README.
   - [ ] Examples
   - [ ] Migration from existing REPLs